Tag Archives: Church

 But the saint goes on .
 We must do something more than pray, we ourselves must be “good sheep,” because “if there are good sheep then it follows there will be good shepherds, since a good sheep will naturally make a good shepherd.”

 Is that something that applies to us as citizens of the world and of the United States?
-Are the leaders we blame mirrors of ourselves?
+Are our leaders mirrors of ourselves?
 Are we getting the leaders we deserve?
-Add to a prayer for good leaders, then, a prayer for good citizens.
+So add to a prayer for good leaders, then, a prayer for good citizens.
 God make us good citizens, and good leaders will come.

 “A king’s heart is channeled water in the hand of the LORD;